tonicebrian/typeclasses-talk/type-classes.md

 ## Applicative example

-Suppose that you have to validate a form in order to fill some model object
+Suppose that you have to validate a form

 ```scala
 case class MyFoo(a: Int, b: Char, c: String)